1. Participation and Eligibility

 2. Captain's Meeting

-Registration for the tournament will open on October 1st, 2021.
-Online Registration for the tournament will be $85.00 and will remain open until February 28th, 2022.
-A Cash registration fee of $100 will be accepted at the captains meeting for anyone who was unable to sign up online.
+Registration is OPEN.
+Online Registration for the tournament is $85.00 and will remain open until February 28th, 2023.
+Registration will be accepted at the captains meeting for anyone who was unable to sign up online, but this will not include captains bag, shirt, or meals.
 Tournament allows a maximum of 100 anglers to participate.
-Paid registration includes tournament entry and dinner at the Captain's Meeting and Awards Ceremony.
+Online paid registration includes tournament entry, captains bag, tournament shirt and dinner at the Captain's Meeting and Awards Ceremony.
 Meal tickets are available for non-tournament participants for a fee of $10 per night or $15 for both dinners.
-All ONLINE registrants will receive a tournament shirt and Captain's bag.

 Safe boating practices must be observed at all times.
 Each participant is required to follow all USCG & FWC rules and regulations during the tournament.
 Each tournament participant is required to wear their PFD (Personal Flotation Device) and be in possession of a safety whistle.
 Any angler who does not wear their PFD during the competition will be subject to immediate disqualification.
 All tournament participants are expected to follow high standards of sportsmanship and courtesy during the tournament.